ahmedaboelfetouh/Academic-Projects/README.md

 should start at 2’b00 and return to it after each game over.
 	- Then synchronously clear all the counters and start over.
 The game never ends

-4. Digital Design Project 2 : A Verilog implementation for PCI Bus and its synthesis (schematic.sch)
+4. Digital Design Project 2 : A Verilog implementation for PCI Bus Target and its synthesis (schematic.sch)